 \paperarg{R5.
-Develop models that work on many task}.
+Develop models that work on many tasks}.
 The ultimate goal of ML is generalization~\citep{highleyman1959generalized,hardt2022patterns,recht2024mechanics}.
 Initially, this meant models that generalize to new data.
 Now, it means both models and learning procedures that generalize to new settings.
-Thus, the practice of evaluating models across diverse datasets to showcase their generality has become foundational in ML.
+Thus, evaluating models across diverse datasets has become foundational in ML.
 Early examples include ``dropout''~\citep{srivastava2014dropout}, which demonstrated improvements across 6 image and speech datasets, and MoCo~\citep{he2020momentum}, which validated its approach on 9 vision datasets.
 Another notable example is the seminal ``Deep Q-Network'' paper~\citep{mnih2015human}, which showed that a single neural network architecture with fixed hyperparameters\footnote{E.g., the number of layers or the learning rate.} could master 50 different Atari games.
 The field has since evolved to organize environments by the cognitive capabilities they test (e.g., exploration, generalization, manipulation)~\citep{patterson2023empirical}, with researchers developing models on some task sets and validating on entirely different ones to ensure robust generalization~\citep{machado2018revisiting}.

 We recommend cognitive scientists also test the models that support their theories more broadly.
 Importantly, we should evaluate models on different tasks from those we use to develop them~\citep{machado2018revisiting}.
 This further helps prevent our model (and thereby theory) from ``overfitting'' to a particular paradigm.